vsavram/CS205-Project/index.md

 ## Data

 The data used to assess the performance and scalability of our programming model was taken from Y. Zheng et al 2020 and can be found [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7417788/).
 Samples are taken from human blood.
 The dataset is advantageous to work with because human blood is comprised of a diverse set of immune cells, many of which are well documented.
 We show that our programming model handles a heterogenous dataset as is typically found when working with single-cell data.
 The dataset is in tabular form, spanning 30,000 cells (rows) and 20,896 genes (columns).
 Samples were taken from patients who were infected with COVID-19 and from healthy donors.
+Associated data files include the cell metadata, indicating whether a given cell came from a COVID-19 infected patient or from a healthy donor, and a file containing the gene lengths for the 20,896 genes.

 ## Hybrid Parallelization Programming Model